-2014 DROUGHT: The Governor has declared a Drought State of Emergency for California, and in April called on citizens to redouble their efforts to conserve water.
-With a goal of reducing personal water usage by 20 percent.
-Check out the Save Our Water campaign for some great tips on What We Can Do, and be sure to take advantage of the local programs detailed below.
+2014 DROUGHT: In January, the Governor declared a Drought State of Emergency for California, and in April called on citizens to redouble their efforts to conserve water.
+With a goal of reducing personal water usage by 20 percent, check out the Save Our Water campaign for some great tips on What We Can Do, and be sure to take advantage of the local programs detailed below.
 For the months of March through June, water usage in Napa was down 17 percent compared to last year.
 July had its lowest usage in 20 years, since 1994, when our population was 12,000 fewer and extensive hotel development had yet to occur.
 We urge customers to continue this progress by limiting lawn watering to early morning two days per week.
 Use our Drought Survival Guides to navigate this irrigation season: Lawns, Trees & Shrubs, Mulch.

 Water use efficiency (a.k.a. water conservation) is an integral part of the City of Napa's long-term water management strategy.
 As a signatory to the Memorandum of Understanding Regarding Urban Water Conservation in California, the City is committed to implementing the appropriate Best Management Practices (BMPs) to ensure future supply reliability.
 To comply with the Water Conservation Act of 2009 (SBx7-7), the City is working to reduce demand below 132 gallons per capita per day (gpcd) by 2020.
 For our customers this means we are available to help you make every drop count, and every drop you save will reduce your own water bill!